 SpyFu.

-Not because it is perfect.
+Not because it is magical.
 Because the job is narrow and the price is sane.
-SpyFu public pricing shows Basic at $39/mo, Pro + AI at $59 for the first month then $119/mo, and Team at $249/mo.
+SpyFu's pricing page starts at $39/mo on Basic, with Pro + AI higher and Team above that.
+If your real job is ad history and keyword reconnaissance, that is enough.

 Best for traffic intel